 We’re so confident in the safety of the cookware it is what we use for our own family’s meals everyday.

 Further inquires can be directed to our parent company Lodge Cast Iron.

 Have a safe evening.

-If you want a truly Lead-free made-in-America cast iron pan… check out the products from Solidteknics (here’s a link to my blog posts with test results of products from that company!)
+If you want a truly Lead-free made-in-America cast iron pan, check out the products from Solidteknics (here’s a link to my articles with test results of products from that company)!

-And because I like to form alliances with companies who make good products and who don’t LIE to their customers… for each new thousand followers on the Lead Safe Mama Instagram page (up to 10,000 followers) – when we reach 6,000, 7,000, 8,000 followers – etc. – I am giving away a set of Solidteknics pans to one lucky Instagram follower, chosen at random.
-These prizes are pans that are generously being donated for the giveaway by Solidteknics — because they are an amazing company [and the owner of the company is very supportive of my work; they want to see the impact of my childhood Lead-poisoning prevention advocacy grow and thrive!]
-Here’s the post with all of the details for the Instagram giveaway too!
+And because I like to form alliances with companies who make good products and who don’t LIE to their customers, for each new thousand followers on the Lead Safe Mama Instagram page (up to 10,000 followers) — so when we reach 6,000, 7,000, 8,000, etc. — I am giving away a set of Solidteknics pans to one lucky Instagram follower chosen at random.
+These prizes are pans that Solidteknics is generously donating for the giveaway, because they are an amazing company.
+(The owner of Solidteknics is very supportive of this work.
+They want to see the impact of my childhood Lead-poisoning prevention advocacy grow and thrive!)
+Here’s the article with all the details for the Instagram giveaway, too!

-As always, thank you for reading and for sharing my posts.
-Please feel free to ask questions (in the comments.)
-I will do my best to answer them personally (although it may take a while given the number of questions and inquires I have been getting here on the blog recently).
+As always, thank you for reading and for sharing this work.
+Please feel free to ask questions (in the comments).
+I will do my best to answer them personally (although it may take a while given the number of questions and inquires I have been getting here on the website recently).